Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/draft-prep-notes.md

   - academic-quality material is increasingly accessible within generative ai models
   - While GPT-4 has remain steadfastly the leader since release, and the rate of improvement in generative AI is often overstated, still there is reasonable expectation of continued progress.
 [Mamba](https://arxiv.org/pdf/2312.00752.pdf) and [Hyena Hierarchy](https://ermongroup.github.io/blog/hyena/)
   - There's also the new Google model which is natively multimodal trained called [Gemini](https://arxiv.org/abs/2312.10868) from Google, so we see increasing competive attention from tech leaders in the multimodal generative space, which we can anticipate will lead to quality improvements over time.
+  - there are plausible business reasons why a company might ship a reduced-performance model, but still we see a trend to improvement in the longer run.
+For example, GPT-4-Turbo, shipped in November 2023 had better performance than any prior model, showing a rate of improvement that we are able to estimate using ChatBot Arena data (~4% per 9 months very roughly)

 ## March 18, Draft Study Design